What is Neurodevelopment?An image drawn by a young person representing what neurodiversity means.png

 Developmental History

 When the young person reaches the top of our waiting list, parents will be invited to meet with a member of the Neurodevelopmental (ND) Service who will gather a detailed developmental history for the young person.
-This meeting may be in person, virtual or over the phone.
+This meeting may be in person, virtual, or over the phone.
 The assessment usually involves discussion of the screening documents and the Pre-Assessment Developmental History (PADH) form already submitted.
-It will also potentially cover some new questions about pregnancy/birth, early development, education, as well as social communication, social interaction and repetitive behaviours and/or attention, activity and behaviour.
+It will also potentially cover some new questions about pregnancy/birth, early development, and face-to-face, education, as well as social communication, social interaction, and repetitive behaviours and/or attention, activity, and behaviour.
 If your child is in education, we will need to speak to their school to gather information about their presentation in a school setting.
 In some instances we will also need to carry out a school observation in order to get further information about your child’s presenting needs within this setting.

 Final Assessment